mihailfox/proxmox-openapi/docs/devcontainer.md

 - `*Tag` — explicit Git tag (takes precedence over version).

 When no overrides are provided, the installer fetches the latest GitHub release (or uses the package manager).

+- Zstd archives are now first-class citizens: enabling the `zstd` option installs the system package, and the common installer handles `.zst` / `.tar.zst` payloads via `unzstd`.

 ### Default Behavior